moxorama/Telemeister/README.md

 # Telemeister

-A TypeScript Telegram Bot Boilerplate with XState-powered Finite State Machines (FSM), Drizzle ORM for persistence, and a type-safe builder pattern for defining conversation flows.
+A TypeScript Telegram Bot Boilerplate with XState-powered Finite State Machines (FSM), Prisma ORM for persistence, and a type-safe builder pattern for defining conversation flows.

+**Goal**: Build bot infrastructure with explicit structure that allows an LLM to build and verify bots from text descriptions, and detect inconsistencies in those descriptions.

 ## Features

 - **XState FSM**: Compact, maintainable state machines using XState's "states as data" pattern
 - **Type-Safe State Transitions**: Full TypeScript support with typed state returns
-- **Drizzle ORM**: Database-agnostic persistence with SQLite and MySQL support
+- **Prisma ORM 7.x**: Modern database toolkit with driver adapters for SQLite and MySQL
+- **Single Schema**: One Prisma schema works for both SQLite (dev) and MySQL (production)
 - **Builder Pattern**: Fluent API for defining state handlers
 - **Dual Mode**: Supports both Polling and Webhook modes
 - **CLI Tools**: Built-in commands for managing states and webhooks